 - Your dog has not had a bowel movement 7 days after surgery

-- Your dog has not had a bowel movement after 2 days of conservative home treatment for constipation (canned pumpkin, Metamucil, upped fluid intake, etc.)
+- Your dog has not had a bowel movement after 2 days of conservative home treatment for constipation (canned pumpkin, Miralax, upped fluid intake, etc.)

 - Your dog is noticeably straining to attempt defecation

 - You notice any blood in stool your dog does manage to pass

 And as always, if you’re worried about your beloved pet or something doesn’t feel right to you, listen to your gut and call you veterinarian.
 They know your dog’s specific condition and medical history, and can help you through any concerns you have.
 When you’re an advocate for your pet’s health, they have the best chance at a full and speedy recovery.